 Aylesbury Road: A revised development proposal has been presented by a new development team, Fore Development Company, a successor to Solstice Patrners..
 Bluestone restaurant, however, will remain on the site.
 The major change from past schematics is the emphasis on mid-rise, high end apartments for the site.
 The developer proposes a total of 727 units, built in two phases.
 A basic site plan has been developed, but the developer will need to follow a Planned Unit Development process, which will require further plan details to be submitted.
-The County Council will decide if the project can move forward at its November 17 meeting.
-The Council work session for this project will take place at 2:00 PM on November 12.
+Former County Councilman Todd Huff chose not to allow a vote by the Council that would have allowed the project to move forward in the development process in November 2014.
+It is unclear if this project will resurface in the future.
 (Northampton, Yorkshire/Haverford and Lutherville Community Assns.)